Best Adobe Acrobat Alternatives for Mac

 Cons

-I were pretty much impressed with what Rocket Typist had to offer.
+We were pretty much impressed with what Rocket Typist had to offer.
 For starters, it lets you easily create snippets and use them across your Mac.
 One thing to note here is that Rocket Typist prioritizes an easy way to insert snippets instead of abbreviation expansion.

 Rocket Typist integrates pretty well with macOS.
 You can search for snippets and pick one, and the app will paste the original content into any text field.
 The macro function lets you create easy-to-use boilerplates for needs like legal forms.
 You can easily customize these macros to your needs.

 You can assign a short series of letters to a snippet, and Rocket Typist will expand it to the original phrase.
-I found it a little complex to access the abbreviation point, and it can be confusing for new users.
+We found it a little complex to access the abbreviation point, and it can be confusing for new users.
 But you get a clear way to change how an abbreviation works once you access the UI.

 Price